-- 1. Utilize landscape areas including retention/infiltration swales and basins or bio-treatment when infiltration is infeasible, as required by the San Bernardino County MS4 Permit and Water Quality Management Plan. - 2.
-Select native and drought tolerant plants to reduce water demand. - 3.
-Integrate permeable pavement and perforated curbs throughout the project area as feasible to allow stormwater to enter planter areas, assist with filtration and control runoff. - 4.
+- Design landscape areas with retention/infiltration swales and basins, or employ bio-treatment when infiltration is infeasible, as required by the San Bernardino County MS4 Permit and Water Quality Management Plan.
+Modular wetlands, if proposed, shall be located outside of landscape areas. - 2.
+Select native and drought-tolerant plants to reduce water demand. - 3.
+Integrate permeable pavement and perforated curbs throughout the project area as feasible to allow stormwater to enter planter areas, assist with filtration, and control runoff. - 4.
 Use captured runoff to augment irrigation systems whenever possible. - 5.
-Employ irrigation systems that respond to changing weather conditions, irrigate by hydrozone, and use micro-irrigation techniques.
+Employ irrigation systems that respond to changing weather conditions, irrigate by hydro zone, and use micro-irrigation techniques.